HERBAL DRUG IS BETTER THAN ALLOPATHIC DRUG IN THE TREATMENT OF RHEUMATOID ARTHRITISHTML Full Text

-ABSTRACT: Rheumatoid arthritis (RA) is a chronic inflammatory and systemic auto immune disease, affecting people predominantly between the ages of 20-60 years with unpredictable course.
+ABSTRACT: Rheumatoid arthritis (RA) is a chronic inflammatory and systemic autoimmune disease, affecting people predominantly between the ages of 20-60 years with an unpredictable course.
 About 1% of the world's population is afflicted by rheumatoid arthritis and is two to three times more common in women than men.
-This is a long lasting disease that can affect joints in any part of the body, most commonly the hands, wrists and knees.
-Popularity of medicinal plants is increasing day by day due to side effects of allopathic medicines.
+This is a long-lasting disease that can affect joints in any part of the body, most commonly the hands, wrists, and knees.
+The popularity of medicinal plants is increasing day by day due to the side effects of allopathic medicines.
 Herbal medicinal plants have been used as major sources of cure of human diseases since time immemorial.
-Today, one fourth of world population depends on traditional medicine and 80% of the population relies on indigenous herbal medicinal plants.
-Even today most of the people lives in different developing countries depend on the plant derived medicines for the first line of primary health care because of least or no side effects.
+Today, one-fourth of the world population depends on traditional medicine, and 80% of the population relies on indigenous herbal medicinal plants.
+Even today most of the people live in different developing countries depend on the plant-derived medicines for the first line of primary health care because of least or no side effects.

 Rheumatoid arthritis, Causes, Biological agents, Treatment, Side effect, Herbal drug

-According to WHO, 0.3-1% of the world population is affected from rheumatoid arthritis (RA) and among them females are three times more prone to the disease as compared to males 2.
+According to WHO, 0.3-1% of the world population is affected by rheumatoid arthritis (RA), and among them, females are three times more prone to the disease as compared to males 2.
 RA is a chronic, inflammatory and systemic autoimmune disease 3.
 The primary symptoms of RA include pain, swelling, and destruction of cartilage and bone as a result of which permanent disability occur.
-Although, the exact aetiology is unknown but several hypotheses said that it is triggered by the combination of genetic predisposition and exposure to environmental factors like viruses 4.
+Although, the exact etiology is unknown several hypotheses said that it is triggered by the combination of genetic predisposition and exposure to environmental factors like viruses 4.

 FIG. 1: NORMAL JOINT AND RHEUMATOID ARTHRITIS AFFECT JOINT

-The goal of treatment for rheumatoid arthritic patients are to eliminate symptoms, slow disease progression, and optimize quality of life 6.
-Therefore, before starting the treatment of RA certain goals must be kept in mind such as relief of analgesia, reduction of inflammation, protection of articular structure, maintenance of function, and control of systemic involvement 7.
+The goal of treatment for rheumatoid arthritis patients is to eliminate symptoms, slow disease progression, and optimize the quality of life 6.
+Therefore, before starting the treatment of RA certain goals must be kept in minds such as relief of analgesia, reduction of inflammation, protection of articular structure, maintenance of function, and control of systemic involvement 7.